jonjamz/blaze-forms/README.md

 ### *ReactiveForms.createElement()*

-Create a ReactiveForms element from a compatible template.
+Create a ReactiveForms Element from a compatible template.

 ```javascript
 ReactiveForms.createElement({